gobaldia/logical-foundations/README.md

 # Logical Foundations

-This repo contains the solutions to the exercises of the book [Logical Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/index.html).
+This repo contains the solutions to most of the exercises of the book [Logical Foundations](https://softwarefoundations.cis.upenn.edu/lf-current/index.html).